WiTLAB

 Aalto WiTLAB provides a flexible and horizontal network for units and individuals within and outside Aalto University, with a variety of interests and professional experience on related topics.
 The international experience of the members creates a vast global network of experts, institutes, programs and universities.
 It is a forum for discussion and action for people within the academia, who are passionate about changing the world for the better.

-Aalto WiTLAB coordinates and carries out basic and applied research, publication of topical literature and expert assignments on the above mentioned themes.
-It also supports master’s level and continuing education courses through real-life case studies in collaboration with partners outside academia.
+Aalto WiTLAB coordinates and carries out basic and applied research, publication of topical literature and expert assignments on the above-mentioned themes.
+Under the Aalto WiTLAB umbrella, It supports two distinct educational pathways: master’s level studies and the WiTProgramme, a professional diploma course.
+For more information about these opportunities, visit the Education tab.

 Woman in Zanzibar 2016